yagipong/dojo-env-setup/README.md

 ### M1-Mac Miniforge Instructions
 - This approach uses miniforge instead of Anaconda.
+> Warning!
+You cannot install miniforge if you already have Anaconda installed.
+First, compeletly uninstall anaconda using the anaconda-clean package by following the instructions here:  https://docs.anaconda.com/anaconda/install/uninstall/

 - It installs the versions of tensorflow and other packages described in the following blog post:
     - Blog Post with Starting Instructions: https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706:
 - The main differences between this and non-m1 environment: